-Now I’m going to share with you what has worked for me for over FIVE years of continuous cloth diapering without a single issue.
+Now I’m going to share with you what has worked for me for almost six years of continuous cloth diapering without a single issue.

 Yep–just Tide Original Powder.
 It’s served me well.

-Some other popular detergents that people have loved to use with their diapers are Tide Free & Gentle, Gain, Arm & Hammer, All, All Free & Clear, Cheer….etc.
+Some other popular detergents that people have loved to use with their diapers are Tide Free & Gentle, Gain, All, All Free & Clear, Cheer….etc.
 Here are some tried and true recommended detergents.

 If you have a HE machine, make sure you use a detergent meant for a HE machine.